lee741/Portfolio-lee/README.md

 - **Project Gallery**: A section that showcases my portfolio with images, descriptions, and links.
 - **Skills Display**: A section that highlights my technical skills using progress bars or charts.
 - **Contact Form**: A simple contact form or linked email address for inquiries.
-- **Interactive Animations**: Subtle animations to enhance the user experience.
+- **Interactive Chatbot**: Interactive dialogues to enhance the user experience.

 ---